-Project information and this draft SEQRA Scope will also be posted on OCIDA's website (www.ongoved.com) as well as Micron's project website (www.micron.com/ny).
+Project information and this final SEQRA Scope was also posted on OCIDA's website (www.ongoved.com).

-OCIDA, as SEQRA Lead Agency, invites the public, agencies, and Indigenous Nations to be involved in the environmental review process.
-During the SEQRA scoping process, comments will be encouraged on the draft purpose and need, potential alternatives, and environmental issues of concern.
+OCIDA, as SEQRA Lead Agency, invited the public and agencies to be involved in the environmental review process.
+During the SEQRA scoping process, comments were encouraged on the draft purpose and need, potential alternatives, and environmental issues of concern.
 A list of the Federal, State, and local agencies with which OCIDA is coordinating is provided in Section 6.